sharetribe/flex-docs/src/docs/references/page-schema/index.md

         "title": "Section details",
         "type": "object",
         "properties": {
+          "sectionName": {
+            "type": "string",
+            "title": "Section name",
+            "description": "Section name is not shown on the page.
+It just helps you remember what the section is about."
+          },
           "sectionId": {
-            "description": "Section identifier.
-Start with a lowercase character.
+            "description": "An anchor link allows you to link directly to this section, like this: www.yourdomain.com/p/page_id#anchor-link-id.
 Use only lowercase characters, numbers, dashes (-) and underscores (_), and no spaces.", "type": "string",
-            "title": "Section ID",
+            "title": "Anchor link ID",
-            "minLength": 1,
-            "pattern": "^[a-z][a-z0-9_\\-]*$"
+            "pattern": "(^$)|^[a-z][a-z0-9_\\-]*$"
           },
           "sectionType": {
-            "description": "Determines the layout of Content Blocks.", "type": "string",
+            "description": "Determines the layout of the section content.
+[Learn more about section templates.](https://www.sharetribe.com/help/en/articles/8387253-what-are-section-templates)", "type": "string",
             "title": "Section template",
             "oneOf": [
               {
                 "const": "article",
                 "title": "Article",
-                "description": "Blocks on top of each other in a narrow layout optimized for reading."
+                "description": "Content Blocks on top of each other in a narrow layout optimized for reading."
               },
               {
                 "const": "carousel",
                 "title": "Carousel",
-                "description": "Blocks side by side, 1-4 blocks visible at a time, the rest revealed by swiping or scrolling."
+                "description": "Content Blocks side by side, 1-4 blocks visible at a time, the rest revealed by swiping or scrolling."
               },
               {
                 "const": "columns",
                 "title": "Columns",
-                "description": "Blocks in a grid of 1, 2, 3, or 4 columns."
+                "description": "Content Blocks in a grid of 1, 2, 3, or 4 columns."
               },
               {
                 "const": "features",
                 "title": "Features",
-                "description": "Blocks on top of each other, text, and media side by side in an alternating order."
+                "description": "Content Blocks on top of each other, text, and media side by side in an alternating order."
               }
             ]
           },
           "title": {
             "type": "object",
             "properties": {
-              "content": {
-                "title": "Section title",
+              "content": { "title": "Section title", "type": "string" }, "fieldType": {
-                "type": "string"
-              },
-              "fieldType": {
                 "title": "Section title size",
                 "type": "string",